joshwadle/My-solutions-to-precourse/readme.md

 2. If you try to push and get "Repository does not exist" this probably means that you cloned from the Zipfian repo rather than your fork.
 Make sure you did step 1 and created a fork.
 Then run this command to push: `git push https://github.com/<your username>/precourse master`

 ## Getting help

-Feel free to contact me directly if you have any questions via zack.desario@galvanize.it
+Feel free to contact us directly if you have any questions!

 Consult the [list of additional references and resources](extra/references.md) if you'd like to further cover anything.
 The `Extra_Credit` directory also contains some